 Pharmacists play an integral role within Canadaโs healthcare system as medication experts responsible for dispensing prescriptions, advising patients on proper drug usage, and ensuring the safe delivery of pharmaceutical products.
-As one of the most accessible healthcare professionals, pharmacists are the first point of contact for many Canadians seeking prescription and over-the-counter treatment advice.

 This guide provides an overview of the key steps and considerations for becoming a pharmacist in Canada, from completing prerequisite courses to navigating licensing exams and finding employment.